Skip to content

 Download your state’s report card

-• Meets ratio of non-prescriber MMH providers to perinatal population (5 per 1,000 births)
+• Meets ratio of MMH therapists and other non-prescribers (5 per 1,000 births)

-• Meets ratio of MMH prescribers to perinatal population (1 per 5,000 births)
+• Meets ratio of MMH psychiatric provider prescribers (3 per 5,000 births)

 • Has at least one inpatient or residential MMH treatment program